gnuradio/gnuradio/README.md

 The recommended way to install GNU Radio on most platforms is using available binary package distributions.

 The following command is for Debian, Ubuntu, and derivatives.
+It will install Release 3.7 with Python2.

     sudo apt install gnuradio